Thai Basil

 Health Benefits

-• Rich in antioxidants, which help protect cells from damage.
+- Rich in antioxidants to help protect against cell damage.

-• Contains vitamins A and C, supporting immune function and vision.
+- Good source of vitamins A and C, supporting immune function.

 Storage Tips

-To keep Thai basil fresh, trim the stems and place them in a glass of water, similar to cut flowers.
+To keep Thai basil fresh, trim the stems and place them in a glass of water, like cut flowers.
 Cover loosely with a plastic bag and store in the refrigerator.
 Change the water every 1-2 days.
-Alternatively, you can dry Thai basil by hanging bunches upside down in a cool, dry place away from direct sunlight.
-Once dried, store in an airtight container.
-Thai basil can also be frozen; either blanch leaves briefly before freezing or puree with a little water or oil and freeze in ice cube trays for easy use.
+Alternatively, you can dry Thai basil by hanging bunches upside down in a cool, dark, and well-ventilated place.
+Once dried, store in an airtight container away from light and heat.

 Marnirni-apinthi Building, Lot Fourteen,